Who Pays for Church Construction? Funding Sources

 Designated collections during worship services, holiday giving campaigns, and memorial gifts supplement ongoing fundraising efforts.

-Capital Campaigns: Mobilizing Congregation Generosity
+What Is Capital Campaigns: Mobilizing Congregation Generosity?

 Capital campaigns represent the primary fundraising vehicle for church construction.
 These intensive, time-limited efforts engage the entire congregation in supporting the building vision.